prospermbuma/countries_api/README.md

 ## How to use it ?

-Please refer to our documentation[Countries](https://countries.vercel.app) and check every route.
+Please refer to our documentation [here](https://countries.vercel.app) and check every route.

 - Query all countries
 - By random number